goharbor/harbor/ADOPTERS.md

-# Community of Harbor
+# Harbor Adopters
-Below are some of the partners and users of Harbor projects.
-If you wish to be listed on this page as reference partners or users, please open a GitHub issue.
+Below is a list of adopters of Harbor in **production environments** that have publicly shared the details of their usage as well as the benefits provided by Harbor that their business relies on.
+There are some unreferenceable users that are leveraging Harbor that are not yet able to share details of their usage publicly at this time.

-## Users
+There are many additional adopters of Harbor in the evaluating phase that will be added to this list as they transition to production deployments.

 <a href="https://www.trendmicro.com" border="0" target="_blank"><img alt="trendmicro" src="docs/img/trendmicro.png" height="50"></a>&nbsp; &nbsp; &nbsp; &nbsp;
 <a href="https://www.onstar.com.cn" border="0" target="_blank"><img alt="OnStar" src="docs/img/onstar.png" height="50"></a>&nbsp; &nbsp; &nbsp; &nbsp;
 <a href="https://www.datayes.com" border="0" target="_blank"><img alt="DataYes" src="docs/img/datayes.png" height="50"></a>&nbsp; &nbsp; &nbsp; &nbsp;